Noise-Resilient Quantum Metrology with Quantum Computing: Results

-Beyond accuracy, qPCA also enhances measurement precision.
-In quantum metrology, precision is quantified by the QFI, which sets the ultimate bound on parameter estimation via the quantum Cramér--Rao inequality~\cite{degen2017quantum}.
-We consider $n$-qubit GHZ probe states ($n=2,4,6$), which ideally attain the Heisenberg limit, and evaluate the QFI before and after qPCA under varying noise levels.
-As shown in Fig.~\ref{fig2}(d,e,f) , qPCA leads to a clear enhancement in QFI.
-These results confirm that our qPCA-based approach provides an effective pathway toward noise-resilient quantum metrology across a broad range of practical scenarios.
+Beyond accuracy, QM+QC also enhances measurement precision, which is quantified by the QFI, which sets the ultimate bound on parameter estimation via the quantum Cramér--Rao inequality~\cite{degen2017quantum}.
+We consider a 6-qubit GHZ probe state, which ideally attain the Heisenberg limit, and evaluate the QFI before and after QC optimization under varying noise levels.
+As shown in Fig.~\ref{fig1}d (see also \textit{Methods} and \textit{Supplementary Information}), QM+QC leads to a clear enhancement in QFI.
+These results confirm that our approach provides an effective pathway toward noise-resilient metrology across a broad range of practical scenarios.